 An authorization by the legislature for the expenditure of money for a public purpose.
 In most instances, money cannot be withdrawn from the state treasury except through a specific appropriation made in the General Appropriations Act or a supplemental appropriations bill.

-Used to refer to a legislature consisting of two chambers, such as a house of representatives and a senate.
+Refers to a legislature consisting of two chambers, such as a House of Representatives and a Senate.

 A two-year period for which general state appropriations are made for the State of Texas.
 The state biennium runs from September 1 of an odd-numbered year through August 31 of the next odd-numbered year.